San Jose Sharks: Broadcasters

-One of the first group of broadcasters for the Sharks was Joe Starkey, who did play-by-play alongside Pete Stemkowski (both 1991–92) and 1992–93) and Brian Hayward (1991–92 when sidelined with injuries) on color commentary.
-CSN Bay Area (now NBC Sports Bay Area) was the television home of San Jose Sharks until the end of the 2008–09 NHL season, when their games moved to Comcast SportsNet California (now NBC Sports California).
+One of the first group of broadcasters for the Sharks was Joe Starkey, who did play-by-play alongside Dennis Hull in 1991–92 and Pete Stemkowski for both 1991–92 and 1992–93 and Brian Hayward (1991–92 when sidelined with injuries) on color commentary.
+CSN Bay Area (now NBC Sports Bay Area) was the television home of San Jose Sharks until the end of the 2008–09 NHL season when their games moved to Comcast SportsNet California (now NBC Sports California).
 Over-the-air telecasts aired on KGO 7 from 1991–1994 and on KICU 36 from 1995–1999.
 Other television color commentators include Chris Collins (1996–97), Steve Konroyd (1997–2000), Drew Remenda (2000–06; 2007–14), Marty McSorley (2006–07), Jamie Baker (2014–20), and Kendall Coyne Schofield (2019–20).

+On June 1, 2023, Dan Rusanowsky was announced as the recipient of the 2023 Foster Hewitt Memorial Award, voted on by the NHL Broadcaster's Association and presented "in recognition of members of the radio and television industry who made outstanding contributions to their profession and the game during their career in hockey broadcasting".

 Traditions

 The Sharks' best-known tradition is their pre-game entrance scene.
 At the beginning of each Sharks home game, the lights go down and a 17-foot open shark mouth is lowered from the rafters.
 As the mouth is lowered the eyes flash red and fog pours out.
 Then, a live view of the locker room tunnel with Sharks players is shown on the scoreboard and the goalie leads the team out of the locker room, through the mouth, and onto the ice.
-The Sharks currently use "Seek & Destroy" by Metallica as their entrance song.
-Previous entrance songs include Metallica's version of "Breadfan" and "Get Ready for This" by 2 Unlimited.
-The latter song has been used as the team's goal song since 2016.

-Any time the Sharks go on the power play, the Jaws theme song is played while the fans do "The Chomp", extending their arms in front and moving them up and down to form a chomping jaw.

-Since 2015, the fan-driven Supporters Club, Teal City Crew, has sit atop sections 217–218, organizing marches to the arena, charity drives, and creating tifo related to the games being played, most notably the "retirement" banner for NHL veteran, Mike Hoffman, for his temporary trade to the Sharks, before being later traded that same day to the Florida Panthers.

-Rivalries

-The Sharks have historically had rivalries with the two other California National Hockey League teams, the Anaheim Ducks and the Los Angeles Kings.
-They also share a developing rivalry with the Vegas Golden Knights.